NextronSystems/thor-manual/output/scan-output.rst

 Audit trail
 ^^^^^^^^^^^

+The audit trail is not a mode that is activated like the other modes THOR knows.
+It is an additional output that is written while the normal, configured scan is running: THOR scans exactly as it would otherwise and writes its regular output as usual, plus a separate audit trail file.

-Audit trail output differs from the other output options.
-Usually, THOR prints only elements such as files or registry entries that matched a signature.
-Audit trail mode, by contrast, contains *all* scanned elements, including those that THOR considers inconspicuous, as well as their relations to each other.
+The audit trail also differs in content from the other output options.
+Usually, THOR reports only elements such as files or registry entries that matched a signature.
+The audit trail, by contrast, contains *all* scanned elements, including those that THOR considers inconspicuous, as well as their relations to each other.
+In addition, it contains the THOR messages that were logged during the scan.

 This information can be used to visualize relationships between elements, group suspicious items, and discover additional suspicious elements laterally.

+Because the audit trail is a record of the scan that was actually performed, everything that limits the scope of that scan also limits the audit trail - module filters, time based filters, exclusions and similar restrictions.
+Elements that THOR never looks at cannot appear in it.

+Filters that are applied to the output rather than to the scan have no effect on it.
+In particular, score based thresholds that control which findings end up in the regular output are ignored: the audit trail always contains all assessed elements, regardless of their score.

+Two exceptions exist.
+Log lines, eventlog entries, Linux audit log entries, registry keys and values and journald entries occur in such large numbers that they are only written if a signature with a positive score matched them, if they are connected to another element by more than a parent or origin relation, or if other elements were derived from them.
+And only signatures with a positive score are listed as reasons; a negative signature does not remove the element, only the reason itself.

+``--no-personal-data`` also applies to the audit trail. ``--log-size-limit`` does not: it only counts the regular log output, so the size of the audit trail file is not bounded by it.
+Log encryption does not apply either, the audit trail is always written as a plain gzipped file.

 Output format
 ~~~~~~~~~~~~~

-Audit trail output is written as a gzipped JSON file.
-The output file
+Audit trail output is written as a gzipped JSONL file.
+The output file can
-can be specified with ``--audit-trail my-target-file.json.gz``.
+be specified with ``--audit-trail my-target-file.jsonl.gz``, or without a
+value to write ``<hostname>_audit_<time>.jsonl.gz`` into the output directory.

 The file contains newline-delimited JSON.
-Each JSON object follows the
-following schema:
+Every object carries a ``type``
+field that identifies the record.

+Objects of type ``THOR audit trail`` describe a scanned element:

 .. code-block:: json

    {
+      "type": "THOR audit trail",
       "id": "string",
-      "object": {
+      "subject": {
+         "type": "string",
          "...": "..."
       },
       "timestamps": {